Teacher – Ms Younge

 Teaching Assistant – Mrs Singh, Miss Austen

 Wow!
-It’s been another crazy busy half term in year 1!
-We can’t believe it’s February already.
+And yet again, It’s been another crazy busy half term in year 1!
+We can’t believe it’s June already.

-In maths we have started to look at numbers to 20 – addition and subtraction.
+In maths we have started to look at numbers to 100 – addition, subtraction, multiplication and division.
 This has been a bit tricky as most of us struggle to remember all four fact families.
-We will continue to practise this weekly.
+We will continue to practice this weekly.

 Phonic Screening Check